 Gary P. Gengel is a partner in the New York office of Latham & Watkins where he is the local Chair of the Environment, Land & Resources Department.
-He is a member of the Environmental Litigation, Chemical Regulatory & Defense and Environmental Transactional Support Practices.
+He is a member of the Environmental Regulatory and Environment Transactional Support Practices.
 Mr. Gengel is the former Global Co-Chair of the Environmental Regulation & Transactions Practice.
-He represents companies in key environmental matters including major transactions, natural resource damage claims, remediations and toxic tort litigation.
+He represents companies in key environmental matters including major transactions, natural resource damage claims, remediations, and toxic tort litigation.

 Mr. Gengel is a vice chair of the American Bar Association, Section of Environment, Energy and Resources, Superfund & NRD Committee and a vice chair of the Membership Committee.
 Named a “notable practitioner” and “good strategist” by Chambers USA, Mr. Gengel’s diverse workload includes regulatory advice and toxic tort litigation.
 Mr. Gengel is recommended by The Legal 500 US and recognized by clients as a “terrific lawyer” for Environmental Litigation.
 He is also listed in the International Who's Who Legal of Environment Lawyers.

 - Essex Chemical Corporation, a subsidiary of The Dow Chemical Company, in the first natural resource damages action to go to trial in New Jersey.
 The trial resulted in a complete defense victory, which was affirmed by the Appellate Division

 - Corporation of the Presiding Bishop of The Church of Jesus Christ of Latter-day Saints in defending CERCLA and New York statutory and common law claims related to environmental contamination

 - Tervita Corporation in its sale of its US subsidiary Tervita, LLC, a provider of pure-play environmental waste solutions for oil and natural gas producers, to Republic Services